Mountaineering and Climbing Backpacks

 Mountaineering and climbing backpacks in our Mountain category are characterized by a low weight, close fit, robust materials and features specific to alpine activities (e.g. ice axe attachment, ski attachment, etc.).

-Our climbing backpacks are always equipped with a helmet holder.
+Some of our climbing backpacks are equipped with a helmet holder.
 The main compartment can also be accessed freely when the helmet is packed.
 To fasten your helmet, simply take the helmet holder from the special compartment and fix the helmet in place.

 Ice axe attachment